philips-software/license-scanner/README.md

 (Checked items are under development.)

 Must-have
-- [x] Fix: List all individually scanned licenses (instead of joining them with an "AND" operator).
+- [x] Join all individually scanned licenses with an "AND" operator.
 - [ ] Manual curation of scanned licenses.
 - [ ] Manual resolution of failed scans.
 - [ ] Resolve detected non-SPDX licenses.